SciCompJ/imago-plugin-template/README.md

-# plugin-template
+# Plugin Template for Imago

 Simple plugin template for the Imago project.

-## How to use
+## Installation

-Installation:
 * create a new project from this template
 * clone it locally

-Configuration:
+## Configuration

 * update the `pom.xml` file with information relevant to the plugin to create (in particular the "artifactId" tag)
-* add necessary dependencies if needed (note: CS4J and Imago are not available as dependencies yet)
+* add the necessary dependencies if needed

+Note: CS4J and Imago are not available as dependencies yet.
+Within eclipse, they can be added from the contextual menu "properties > Java Build Path", and selecting the "Libraries" tab.

-Edition:
+## Edition

 * start from the file `my.plugin.HelloImagoPlugin` to develop own plugin and asociated files
 * update the `plugins.config` configuration file